edify/cl-index/README.md

 Note: CL_RMQ_PREFETCH_COUNT defines the max number of messages delivered to a consumer at once.
 More info: https://www.rabbitmq.com/consumer-prefetch.html

-4. Before executing the main file, you need to make sure that your rabbitMQ and elasticSearch instances are running (check docker-compose file in the cl-lo project).
+4. Before executing the main file, you need to make sure that your rabbitMQ and elasticSearch instances are running.

 5. Execute the main file to start the server:
 ```bash